huzaifakhan0308/chat-app/README.md

 # 📖 [CHAT-APP] <a name="about-project"></a>

-> This is a simple chat app.
+> This simple chat app.

 ## 🛠 Built With <a name="built-with"></a>